crvshlab/capa/README.md

     -v, --version                    Display version
     -h, --help                       Display help
 ```

-Limitations of the [screenrecord utility](https://developer.android.com/studio/command-line/adb#screenrecord), the Android Emulator recording tool:

-* Audio is not recorded with the video file.
-* Video recording is not available for devices running Wear OS.
-* Some devices might not be able to record at their native display resolution.
-If you encounter problems with screen recording, try using a lower screen resolution.
-* Rotation of the screen during recording is not supported.
-If the screen does rotate during recording, some of the screen is cut off in the recording.

 ## Acknowledgments
 This tool is a wrapper around `xcrun simctl`, `adb` and [gifify](https://github.com/vvo/gifify)